Mapping Netflix’s updated organizational culture deck

 Netflix Culture Design Canvas: The Emotional Culture

 Netflix promotes Psychological Safety and ongoing feedback by encouraging people to be selfless, help others, and considering “silent disagreement” as unacceptable.

-Disagreement is encouraged, and it must happen openly and to say things to employees to their faces (not behind their backs).
+Disagreement is encouraged, it must happen openly, and things must be said employees’ faces (not behind their backs).

 In terms of rituals, Netflix promotes a “Pick up the trash” mentality.
-If you see that something is not working or broken, fix it.
-Don’t expect someone else to “pick up the trash” as it happens in most companies.
+If you see that something isn’t working or is broken, fix it.
+Don’t expect someone else to “pick up the trash,” as happens in most companies.